madetech/handbook/roles/lead_designer.md

 ## Work perks and benefits

 Take a look at the Benefits & Perks section of the [Made Tech Handbook](https://github.com/madetech/handbook) to see what we can offer you.

+We practice salary transparency when it comes to advertising roles at Made Tech.
+Every role we publish will include the salary range in the job ad, please do refer to that.
+For any internal candidates, we are currently reviewing and refreshing our pay bands and will be sharing those internally first.
+They will then be placed back here again by the end of July 2025.

 ## Applying